xTriixrx/DLX/README.md

 | `DLXB`     | `0x444C5842` | Cover matrix serialization (produced by `sudoku_encoder`, consumed by `dlx`). |
 | `DLXS`     | `0x444C5853` | Solution stream (written by `dlx`, consumed by `sudoku_decoder`). |

 All integers are stored in network byte order (big-endian).

+#### DLXB Binary Minor Frame

-An entire `DLXB` file is composed of a single header followed by a sequence of row chunks:
+ An entire `DLXB` minor frame is composed of a single header followed by a sequence of row chunks:

 | Field | Bits | Description |
 |-------|------|-------------|